Tandem Training for Language Models: Method: tandem training

-As laid out in \Appref{app:regularization}, tandem training can be viewed as a form of regularization.
-Akin to other regularization methods, noise injection (via handoffs to the junior model) is performed only during training; at test time, the tandem-trained senior model generates solutions on its own.
+Tandem training can be viewed as a form of regularization: by injecting noise into the training process, it encourages simpler, more generalizable behavior.
+The approach is especially similar in spirit to dropout in neural\hyp network training \cite{srivastava2014dropout}, where neurons of the network being trained are randomly ``muted'' so the network learns not to over-rely on specific activation patterns.
+Similarly, in tandem training, the senior model is randomly ``muted'' (and replaced by the ``noisier'' junior) so the senior learns not to over-rely on specific reasoning and speaking patterns.
+Akin to other regularization methods, including dropout, noise injection (here via handoffs to the junior model) is performed only during training; at test time, the tandem-trained senior model generates solutions on its own.

 At a lower level, tandem training alternates between two phases: (1) generating tandem rollouts, and (2) updating the senior's policy based on them.

 \xhdr{Tandem rollout generation} To generate tandem rollouts, we devised a decoding algorithm where two language models $\Msen$ and $\Mjun$ work together to co-create an output.
 The granularity of stochastic turn-taking is a design parameter that determines the atomic \textit{units} of text between which a handoff from one model to the other can occur, such as tokens, words, sentences, paragraphs, reasoning steps, etc. The tandem decoder keeps both models in GPU memory.
 Abstractly, the same input $x$ is fed to both models, but as the models may use different prompting modalities (\eg, language, system prompt, demonstrations, chat template), the concrete text sequences $x_\sen$ and $x_\jun$ seen by the two models may differ.
 To co-create a shared response $y$, whenever a new token $y_{t+1}$ is to be generated to continue the partial response $y_{1:t}$, each model $m \in \{\sen, \jun\}$ independently samples a token $y^m_{t+1} \sim M_m(x_m \, y_{1:t})$ given the shared context.
 Let $m_t$ be the currently active model (where $m_1$ is chosen randomly).
 If appending $y^{m_t}_{t+1}$ to $y_{1:t}$ would begin a new unit (\eg, word or sentence), we toss a coin (we use $p=0.5$) to determine the new active model $m_{t+1}$; else, $m_{t+1} = m_t$ (since the current unit has not concluded yet).
 Last, we extend the shared partial solution by $m_{t+1}$'s proposal: $y_{1:t+1} = y_{1:t} \, y^{m_{t+1}}_{t+1}$.